 The continued success of this program hinges on our ability to sell this beautiful, high-quality compost and other soil amendments.
 That’s why we’ve reached the difficult decision to stop accepting compostable foodware of any kind as of January 1, 2022.

-Materials accepted beginning January 1, 2022
+Materials accepted effective January 1, 2022

 - All food scraps of any kind